DreymaR/BigBagKbdTrix/README.md

 	- DONE: Make the icons smaller.
 	- Implement a sort of a 'Under construction' message for the Mac platform.
 		- Link to the MKBorregaard topic there.
-- Better alignment of images and text around them.
-- Possibly use CSS for the spoilers mechanism and js only for the classes' adding and removing?
 <br>

 DONE